12 Best Weekend Getaways from Hyderabad for Post-Monsoon 2026: Hill Stations, Waterfalls & Coast

 - The fastest weekend trick: Land in Bangalore Friday evening, drive 2-3 hours to a Nandi Hills villa, sunrise Saturday — you’ve added zero travel time to your weekend.

-The 12 Best Weekend Getaways from Hyderabad for Summer 2026
+12 Short Getaways from Hyderabad for your Monsoon Weekend Trips

 The list below is ordered by travel logic — the drivable pick first, then the short-flight options, then the longer-flight escapes.
 Read the “ideal for” line in each destination to filter fastest.
 We’ve featured one or two named StayVista villas in each destination where we have inventory; for Araku we recommend pairing with a Hyderabad villa for your departure or return night.